Bloons Tower Defense: Bloons TD 6

 Daily and weekly events can be optionally played, rewarding currency when completed.
 Daily Challenges and Advanced Challenges are challenges that have a set of special rules added.
 "Race Events", where "rounds" of Bloons can be sent early to obtain the fastest time possible, "Odyssey Mode", where a limited selection of monkeys must be used to complete several maps in a row, and "Boss Bloons", where "Boss Bloons" must be destroyed, with different Boss Bloons being able to affect gameplay in different ways.
 A mini-game called "Contested Territory" is a weekly event that sets up to 90 players in six random teams from around the world to fight for various tiles scattered across a hexagonal island; each tile contains a unique set of rules, which the player must follow and complete in order to capture the tile.
+In update 39.0, the Map Editor was added, allowing players to make their own maps with props, effects, pets, up to 5 paths, a base floor, and areas.

+Over time, towers from Bloons TD 5 were added, first being the "Mortar Monkey" in update 6.0, then the "Engineer Monkey" in update 12.0, and then finally the "Dartling Gun", renamed to "Dartling Gunner" in update 22.0.
+In update 36.0, a new tower—the Beast Handler—was added, which controls water, ground and air beasts, which can merge with other Beast Handlers' beasts to increase their power.
+In 44.0, another brand-new amphibious tower—the Mermonkey—was implemented, which has various ocean-themed upgrades.
+In update 49.0, another new tower — the Desperado — was added which had various gun upgrades.

 Spin-offs

 Apart from the main series, Ninja Kiwi has made several BTD games that include the core gameplay of BTD but are not numbered sequels.